damien-dupre/dcu-r-tutorials/slides/slide_03_02.md

 # Aesthetic mapping

 The **aesthetic mapping** refers to the frame of the plot, `x` for the variable in the x-axis and `y` for the variable in the y-axis.
-There are many more aesthetics such as `color`, `fill` and `group` but let's focus on the x and y axises for the moment.
+There are many more aesthetics such as `color`, `fill` and `group` but let's focus on the x and y axes for the moment.
 The mapping is performed by a function in {ggplot2} called `aes()` for aesthetics.

-This is an essential concept to remember, the mapping of a plot (frame axises) is built from aesthetics.
+This is an essential concept to remember, the mapping of a plot (frame axes) is built from aesthetics.

 ```r
 ggplot(data = my_dataframe) +